Japanese stocks outshine Europe and U.S. before key inflation data

 Investors have lowered their bets on rate cuts from the biggest central banks in recent weeks as U.S. data has come in stronger than expected.
 They now see roughly 110 basis points of cuts by the end of the year, down from around 145 basis points at the start of February.

-The yield on 10-year Treasury notes was up very slightly at 4.19%.
-The dollar index, which measures the U.S. currency against six rivals, was little changed at 104.24.
-The euro was roughly flat at $1.0761.
+The yield on 10-year Treasury notes was unchanged at 4.166%.
+The dollar index, which measures the U.S. currency against six rivals, was little changed at 104.13, while the euro was roughly flat at $1.0774.

-The Japanese yen, which is sensitive to U.S. rates, was last down around 0.2% at 149.67 per dollar, not far from the closely watched 150 level that analysts said would likely trigger further comments from Japanese officials in an attempt to support the currency.
+The Japanese yen, which is sensitive to U.S. rates, was last at 149.4 per dollar, not far from the closely watched 150 level that analysts said would likely trigger further comments from Japanese officials in an attempt to support the currency.

 Japan's currency has fallen around 6% against the dollar this year as investors have pushed back their expectations for when the BOJ will end its ultra-loose monetary policy.

-(Reporting by Harry Robertson in London and Ankur Banerjee in Singapore; Editing by Sonali Paul and Bernadette Baum)
+(Reporting by Harry Robertson in London and Ankur Banerjee in Singapore; Editing by Sonali Paul, Bernadette Baum and David Evans)